 Despite these successes, the degree of stardom attained by such groups as the Dead and the Airplane never came to Quicksilver.
 “I think the reason for that is that we had a different record company,” opines Duncan.
 “And our company did very little promotion at all.
 They went through a pretty strange financial disaster a few years ago.
 I’m not really sure what happened; I know they lost a lot of money and they just weren’t into spending anything on anything.
 So I never saw a single bit of media on about three or four of the albums we made.
 You know, I ran into people that said, ‘When are you guys making another album?’
 I said, ‘Well, we just made one.’
 And they didn’t even know it.”

 While Capitol’s aparent lack of interest may have hurt the group, it unquestionably encountered a much larger problem when, in 1970, Hopkins, Cipollina and Freiberg all turned in their resignations.
 “Nicky, he’s not a really healthy cat,” Duncan explains.
 “He’d had a lot of operations and he couldn’t stand the pressures of being on the road and all that.
 John and David left ’cause they said they wanted to do their own thing.
-And our manager quit too; he just decided he didn’t want to do it anymore.”
+And our manager quit, too; he just decided he didn’t want to do it anymore.”

-Replacing these personnel, Quicksilver continued for a time to tour and make albums.
+Replacing this personnel, Quicksilver continued for a time to tour and make albums.
 “But,” says Duncan,” “it sort of kills you when you’re in a studio doing a record and you know they’re just gonna bury it.
 Capitol could sell enough of our records to make a profit without spending money on promotion.
 Which was OK for them, but didn’t help us much.
 I hate to badmouth a record company, but this is what was going down then.

 “Finally, when we had two or three albums left on our contract, we asked for a release.
 They wouldn’t give it to us.
 But eventually they said, “Listen, give us an anthology record and we’ll let you go; and there was some money involved in it, too.
 So we put together an anthology and got released.
 That was in the end of ’73, I think.